 Data governance is crucial to managing and protecting an organization’s data assets.
 It involves establishing and implementing processes, policies, and controls to ensure data quality, integrity, availability, and security throughout its lifecycle.

-However, data governance is not without its risks.
+However, a strong data governance program is not without its risks.
 Various factors can threaten effective data governance practices, including inadequate security measures, non-compliance with regulations, poor data quality management, and lack of stakeholder engagement.

 To mitigate these risks and safeguard the organization’s data assets effectively, conducting a comprehensive risk assessment for data governance is essential.

-This article explores the concept of data governance risk assessment by providing an overview of what it entails and discussing different types of risks associated with data governance.
+This article explores the concept of data governance risk assessment by providing an overview of what it entails and discussing different types of risks associated with data governance initiatives.

 Furthermore, it will delve into various strategies organizations can employ to manage these risks effectively.